Ta180m/USACO-Camp/README.md

 # USACO-Camp

-Short, concise solutions for problems from the USACO camp
+Short, concise solutions for problems from the USACO camp.
+You won't find any problems here, just solutions.